DarwinniwraD/REM-PX/README.md

 - Checks to make sure the value is a valid px unit to convert to rem and visa versa

 ## Notes
-1. The default size of 1rem is 16px which can be changed in the user settings.
+1. The default size of 1rem is 16px which can be changed in the user settings, using "{
+    "1rem": 12
+ }"
+at Preferences/Package Settings/REM-PX/SettingsUser menu.
 2. All values will remove trailing zero's (e.g. '1.500rem' would become '1.5rem').

 ## Examples (1rem = 16px)